Project Overview

 Practices

-The research being conducted at JSG will address two questions: how to build more profit margin and climate resilience for production farmers through agrivoltaic systems, and how to sustain secure food production in semi-arid ecosystems as climate change affects land management methods and water access.
+The research being conducted at JSG addressed two questions: how to build more profit margin and climate resilience for production farmers through agrivoltaic systems, and how to sustain secure food production in semi-arid ecosystems as climate change affects land management methods and water access.

-We expect novel results, which will expand and improve our basic understandings of ecosystem function, how novel ecosystems provide ecosystem services, and how we can use ecosystem ecology to improve environmental impacts of human activity.
+While still early in the multi-year research, we continue to expect novel results from the project, which will expand and improve our basic understandings of ecosystem function, how novel ecosystems provide ecosystem services, and how we can use ecosystem ecology to improve environmental impacts of human activity.
 At its core, successful adaptation of agrivoltaic methods on a large scale will provide multiple streams of income for farmers, and reduce water usage in food production.

-We will disseminate our findings through partnerships with farmers across the region and country, leveraging the network of coalitions and organizations with whom we partner and of whom we are members and leaders, including: National Center for Appropriate Technology (NCAT)’s AgriSolar Clearinghouse, National Young Farmers Coalition, National Farmers Union, Rocky Mountain Farmers Union, Colorado Department of Agriculture, Mile High Farmers, Flatirons Farmers Coalition, and more.
+We disseminated our preliminary findings through partnerships with farmers across the region and country, leveraging the network of coalitions and organizations with whom we partner and of whom we are members and leaders, including: National Center for Appropriate Technology (NCAT)’s AgriSolar Clearinghouse, National Young Farmers Coalition, National Farmers Union, Rocky Mountain Farmers Union, Colorado Department of Agriculture, Mile High Farmers, Flatirons Farmers Coalition, and more.

 1) Demonstrate and quantify the potential agricultural production benefits resulting from an innovative, integrative agrivoltaic system design;